 Home Buyer Alert!

 Before you call the real estate agent on the sign in front of the next home you want to see, make sure you understand the negotiating risk to you if you become interested in that agent’s listing.
-Better yet, call Carolina Buyers Agent.
-As your exclusive buyer’s agent, Carolina Buyer’s Agent is one of the only buyers agents in Charlotte who can guarantee we’ll always protect and promote only your best interests during the entire home purchase process!
+Better yet, call Carolina Buyer’s Agent.
+As your exclusive buyer’s agent, we’re one of the only real estate firms in the Charlotte area that doesn’t practice “dual” or “designated” agency – the conflict of interest that exists when your buyer’s agent is also representing the best interests of the seller on the home you want to buy.
+Carolina Buyer’s Agent can guarantee that we’ll always protect and promote only your best interests throughout the home purchase process.
+And if you have a home to sell first, please contact one of our listing agent partners who will provide you with the same level of exclusive seller agency until your existing home closes.
+Plus, as our buyer client, you’ll also get a 1% cash-back bonus at closing when your existing home sells with one of our exclusive listing agent partners!

 Ask your buyers agent: “Does your company policy allow the practice of “dual” or “designated” agency?”